What’s Wrong with Venezuela?

 Current polls indicate that President Maduro’s governing coalition could lose its majority in the National Assembly for the first time in 16 years.

-On November 10, Luis Almagro, the secretary general of the Organization of American States (OAS) sent an 18-page letter to the chief of the Venezuelan election commission expressing his concerns for the upcoming election.
+On November 10, Luis Almagro, the secretary-general of the Organization of American States (OAS) sent an 18-page letter to the chief of the Venezuelan election commission expressing his concerns for the upcoming election.
 Moreover, in the wake of the letter, a group of 157 lawmakers from the United States, Chile, Colombia, Costa Rica, and Peru sent another note urging Maduro to allow international observers to monitor the vote.
 The critical tone of these messages is particularly noteworthy because of the historic reluctance of the OAS and its member states to criticize Latin American leaders.

 Despite these encouraging signs, many international observers doubt that the election will be held fairly.
-Moreover, even if Maduro loses in the polls, there is a strong possibility that he will hang onto power.
-During late October, Maduro stated that, if his United Socialist Party of Venezuela loses the election, he will “not hand over the revolution” and that he will govern “with the people in a civil-military union.”
+Moreover, even if Nicolás Maduro loses in the polls, there is a strong possibility that he will hang onto power.
+In late October, Maduro stated that, if his United Socialist Party of Venezuela loses the election, he will “not hand over the revolution” and that he will govern “with the people in a civil-military union.”

 Regardless of the political outcome of the election, Venezuela must address these five negative trends or risk falling even further backward.